 This isn’t your traditional fried rice.

-Usually when I think of fried rice I think of, well, rice.
+Usually when I think of fried rice I think of, well, white rice.
 With peas, carrots, sometimes some meat, and lots of soy sauce.

 As much as I love that umami flavor, I’m an even bigger fan of the warm, complex flavors in this Indian-spiced low-carb version.